My TTL CPU

 - HALT, M1: the well-known Z80 signals, not used here.

-- PHI0, PHI1 and PHI2: the well-known 6502 clock signals.
+- PHI0, PHI1 and PHI2: the well-known 6502 clock signals and used here as well.

 - IORD, IOWR, MEMR, MEMW: those who are familiar with 80x86 systems will recognize the names of these lines; they are used to control memory and I/O operations.
 But forget about these names, only the names I0..I3 are used and of those signals only I1..I3 are used.